lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 - **Expiry Timestamp** — the on-chain timestamp after which the GateSeal expires unless prolonged.
 This is the primary lifetime reference in GateSeal v2.
 - **Initial Lifetime** — effectively represented by the period from deployment until the first **Expiry Timestamp**.
 - **Prolongation Limit** — the maximum number of allowed prolongations.
-- **DAO Ops Reserve** — the time buffer for DAO Ops to deploy a new GateSeal before the current one expires.
+- **Pre-Expiration Offset** — the time buffer for DAO Ops to deploy a new GateSeal before the current one expires.

 ### Rationale